Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Rule3 and Rule 4 only Box 2: Rule4 only.
 - [ ] Box 1: Rule1, Rule2, Rule3, and Rule 4 Box 2: Rule2 only.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have a hybrid configuration of Azure Active Directory (AzureAD).
-You have an Azure HDInsight cluster on a virtual network.
-You plan to allow users to authenticate to the cluster by using their on-premises Active Directory credentials.
-You need to configure the environment to support the planned authentication.
-Solution: You create a site-to-site VPN between the virtual network and the on-premises network.
-Does this meet the goal?

-- [x] Yes.
-- [ ] No.

 ### You need to configure a virtual network named VNET2 to meet the following requirements: Administrators must be prevented from deleting VNET2 accidentally.
 Administrators must be able to add subnets to VNET2 regularly.
 To complete this task, sign in to the Azure portal and modify the Azure resources

 - [ ] BRAK ODPOWIEDZI